anadomuta/challenge-bootstrap-portfolio/README.md

 # challenge-bootstrap-portfolio
-A landing page for own porfolio styled with bootstrap
+A landing page for own porfolio styled with Bootstrap

 ## Description

 This project represents a webpage about myself and my work portfolio using Bootstrap version 5.3.x.

 It was created to showcase my projects completed throughout the edX Web Development bootcamp and future work sample.

 ## The webpage includes the following:
 1. A navigation bar with navigation menu at the top and navigation links to the appropriate sections.
-3. A hero section with a jumbotron featuring a picture, my name, and any additional info.
+3. A hero section with a jumbotron featuring my picture, name, and a connect button.
 3. A work section, displaying my work in grid using Bootstrap cards and linking to the deployed projects.
-4. A skills section.
+4. A skills section using Bootstrap cards.
-5. An about/contact section.
+5. An about/contact section using a Bootstrap card.
 6. A footer section
 7. Additional formatting:
     - All hyperlinks have a hover effect.